wguo91/geolocation/README.md

 ### Non-Functional / Acceptance Criteria ###
 * You must employ Backbone.js framework.
-* You must leverage reusability with the existing code.
-You might have to refactor some of it to backbone.
+* You have to refactor the existing code to backbone.
 Make sure to keep the existing functionality up and also to fix any bugs you might run into.
 * It is expected that you use a template engine, such as Handlebars or Underscore.
 * It is expected that you cover at least 80%+ of your code with JS testing.
 You can pick a framework of your preference like Jasmine, Chai, Mocha, QUnit.
 * We also recommend that you use a presentation framework such as Twitter Bootstrap or Zurb Foundation.